-Sclerostin is a glycoprotein which, like B4GALNT3, is also expressed at a number of sites outside the skeleton including arterial tissue (50).
-Whereas sclerostin protein is detected in multiple tissues, extra-skeletal sclerostin mRNA is mainly expressed in the kidney, reflecting renal tubular expression (www.proteinatlas.org), suggesting this may be the predominant extra-skeletal source of circulating sclerostin.
-It's tempting to speculate that sclerostin acts as a substrate for B4GALNT3, such that formation of a terminal LacdiNAc moiety protects sclerostin from degradation and clearance from the circulation (see Figure 4).
-This interpretation is analogous to the role of GALNT3, a Golgi enzyme which acts to O-glycosylate another osteocyte-derived protein, FGF23, protecting it from degradation (51).
-Given our finding that B4GALNT3 is expressed at high levels in the kidney, a major source of extra-skeletal sclerostin, the kidney may represent the principle source of glycosylated sclerostin.
-To the extent that activity of renal sclerostin glycosylation influences BMD via changes in circulating sclerostin levels, rather than the latter simply reflecting 'spill over' from sclerostin within the bone micro environment, a two-way exchange may exist whereby perturbations in circulating sclerostin levels alter concentrations within bone.
-The GALNT1 locus, which was also associated with serum sclerostin, expresses an enzyme in humans that initiates O-glycosylation (52), and may act similarly to alter sclerostin levels by reducing sclerostin clearance.
+Sclerostin is a glycoprotein, which, like B4GALNT3, is also expressed at a number of sites outside the skeleton, including arterial tissue.
+(50) Whereas sclerostin protein is detected in multiple tissues, extraskeletal sclerostin mRNA is mainly expressed in the kidney, reflecting renal tubular expression (www.proteinatlas.org), suggesting this may be the predominant extraskeletal source of circulating sclerostin.
+It's tempting to speculate that sclerostin acts as a substrate for B4GALNT3, such that formation of a terminal LacdiNAc moiety protects sclerostin from degradation and clearance from the circulation (Fig. 4).
+This interpretation is analogous to the role of GALNT3, a Golgi enzyme that acts to O-glycosylate another osteocytederived protein, FGF23, protecting it from degradation.
+(51) Given our finding that B4GALNT3 is expressed at high levels in the kidney, a major source of extraskeletal sclerostin, the kidney may represent the principal source of glycosylated sclerostin.
+To the extent that activity of renal sclerostin glycosylation influences BMD via changes in circulating sclerostin levels, rather than the latter simply reflecting "spillover" from sclerostin within the bone microenvironment, a two-way exchange may exist whereby perturbations in circulating sclerostin levels alter concentrations within bone.
+The GALNT1 locus, which was also associated with serum sclerostin, expresses an enzyme in humans that initiates $\mbox{O-alvcosylation}^{(52)}$ and may act similarly to alter sclerostin levels by reducing sclerostin clearance.

 In addition, we found that B4GALNT3 is expressed at relatively high levels in bone, particularly cortical bone, where sclerostin is also preferentially expressed, reflecting its production by osteocytes.
-Specifically, B4GALNT3 mRNA expression was detected in osteoblast cultures derived from mouse calvariae, but not in bone marrow macrophage cultures induced to form osteoclasts.
+Specifically, B4GALNT3 mRNA expression was detected in osteoblast cultures derived from mouse calvariae but not in bone marrow macrophage cultures induced to form osteoclasts.
 Further studies are required to establish whether B4GALNT3 is expressed in osteocytes as well as osteoblasts.
 However, to the extent that B4GALNT3 and sclerostin expression overlap within bone, theoretically, B4GALNT3-dependent glycosylation might influence local sclerostin activity in a variety of ways, including altered production.
 Although genetic variation in B4GALNT3 might conceivably influence circulating sclerostin via a primary action in bone, against this suggestion, there was little evidence of B4GALNT3 cis-regulatory activity in osteoblasts and bone tissue.
 Furthermore, the B4GALNT3 SNP did not appear to act as a trans-eQTL signal for SOST in bone.
-However, eQTL studies in bone had considerably less power than those in other tissues analysed (285 and 78 individuals for tibial artery and bone biopsy studies respectively).
+However, eQTL studies in bone had considerably less power than those in other tissues analyzed (285 and 78 individuals for tibial artery and bone biopsy studies, respectively).

 Although our analyses were primarily intended to identify loci associated with serum sclerostin, there is some evidence to suggest that rs215224 was responsible for the underlying genetic signal at the B4GALNT3 locus.
 This SNP is in perfect LD with our top B4GALNT3 hit, rs215226.
 Rs215224 shows strong evidence of alteration of transcriptional activity from RegulomeDB, supported by the finding that this SNP falls within a site of open chromatin, as assessed by ATAC-seq in E15.5 mouse femurs.
-That said, though rs215224 was also associated with differential methylation at two distinct CPG sites within B4GALNT3, one of which coincided with an ATAC-seq site, these were at distinct locations within the gene.
+That said, although rs215224 was also associated with differential methylation at two